1994 Oregon Ballot Measure 16: The law

 Under the law, any competent adult who has been diagnosed, by a physician, with a terminal illness that will kill the patient within six months may request in writing, from his or her physician, a prescription for a lethal dose of medication for the purpose of ending the patient's life.
 Exercise of the option under this law is voluntary and the patient must initiate the request.
 Any physician, pharmacist, or other healthcare provider who has moral objections has the right to refuse to participate.

 The request must be confirmed by two witnesses, at least one of whom is not related to the patient, is not entitled to any portion of the patient's estate, is not the patient's physician, and is not employed by a health care facility caring for the patient.
 After the request is made, another physician must examine the patient's medical records and confirm the diagnosis.
 The patient must be determined to be free of a mental condition impairing judgment.
-If the request is authorized, the patient must wait at least fifteen days and make a second oral request before the prescription may be written.
+If the request is authorized, the patient must wait at least fifteen days and make a second oral request before the prescription may be written; since 2020, the patient's attending physician has been allowed to waive this waiting period if the patient "will, within reasonable medical judgment, die within 15 days after making the initial oral request."
 The patient has a right to rescind the request at any time.
 Should either physician have concerns about the patient's ability to make an informed decision, or feel the patient's request may be motivated by depression or coercion, the patient must be referred for a psychological evaluation.

 The law protects doctors from liability for providing a lethal prescription for a terminally ill, competent adult in compliance with the statute's restrictions.
 Participation by physicians, pharmacists, and health care providers is voluntary.
 The law also specifies a patient's decision to end his or her life shall not "have an effect upon a life, health, or accident insurance or annuity policy."